 Absence -the failure to report to work and to remain at work as scheduled.
 It includes late arrivals and early departures as well as absence for the entire day.

-Annual Leave - A paid recess or leave of absence; a respite or time of respite from active duty or employment; an intermission or rest period during which activity or work is suspended; a period of freedom from duty or work but not the end of employment.

 Conflict of Interest - Conflicts of interest for municipal employees arise when a government employee's personal or financial interest conflicts or appears to conflict with their official responsibility.

-Discipline - Correction or penalty.
-Discipline is used to bring order to situations where there have been violations of federal, state or local laws and/or violations of City of Boulder rules and regulations, employee conduct/behavior/performance standards, or City of Boulder policies.
+Employee Discipline - is defined as the regulations or conditions that are imposed on employees by management in order to either correct or prevent behaviors that are detrimental to an organization.

 Exempt Employee - Exempt employees are those who, according to the Fair Labor Standards Act (FLSA), are not covered under the provisions pertaining to minimum wage or overtime pay.
 The FLSA provides for certain exemptions for employees employed in a bona fide executive, administrative or professional capacity.
-In order to be an exempt employee, certain tests relating to duties, responsibilities and salary must be met see the City Clerk for details.
+In order to be an exempt employee, certain tests relating to duties, responsibilities and salary must be met.
+See the City Clerk for details.

 Grievance - An injury, injustice or wrong which gives ground for complaint because it is seen as unjust, discriminatory, or oppressive.
 Employees file grievances through the Grievance Procedure contained in this manual.

-Immediate Family--The employee's spouse, any member of the employee's house hold, or any parent, child, sibling, grandparent, or grandchild, and corresponding step or in-law relationships.
+Immediate Family-The employee's spouse, or any parent, child, sibling, grandparent, or grandchild, and corresponding step or in-law relationships.

 Independent Contractor - Independent Contractors are not considered employees of the City.
 Rather, Independent Contractors are those who work on a contract for services basis and must complete work assignments or responsibilities and receive payment as identified in the contract.
 No employee benefits are provided to the Independent Contractor.

-Leave Without pay-Any approved time off that is not charged to annual leave or sick leave.
+Leave Without pay - Any approved time off that is not charged to vacation leave or sick leave.

 Nonexempt Employee - A nonexempt employee is an employee who, according to the FLSA is entitled to receive at least minimum wage and receive overtime pay or overtime compensatory time after the employee has worked 40 hours in a work week period.
 Overtime pay is equivalent to one and one-half times the employee's regular hourly pay for each hour over 40 hours worked.
 Compensatory time off is equivalent to one and one-half times the employee's number of hours worked for each hour over 40 hours worked.
 The FLSA provides for certain exemptions for employees employed in a bona fide executive, administrative or professional capacity.

+Overtime Pay - is one-and-one-half times the employee's regular rate of pay for all hours worked in excess of 40 hours in a work week.
+Overtime calculations do not include vacation, sick or holiday hours.

 Regular Full-Time Employee - An employee who normally works 40 hours a week.
 Regular full-time employees are eligible for all employee benefits.

-Regular Part-Time Employee - An employee who normally works less than 40 hours a week.
-Regular part-time employees are eligible for limited benefits on a prorated basis.
+Part-Time Employee - An employee who normally works less than 40 hours a week.

 Remote Employee - An employee who performs the majority of their work in a location different from where City of Boulder general operations occur.
-They may or may not be covered under the provisions of the FLSA, depending on the status of their employment, and have specific conditions of employment outlined in their respective employment agreements.
+They may or may not be covered under the provisions of the FLSA, depending on employment status.
+The specific conditions of the employee’s remote employment will be outlined in an individual employment agreement.